amgadelgamal/amgadelgamal/README.md

 💼 Professional Experience

 My internship experiences have been pivotal in shaping my career path.
+During my time at Google as a Software Engineering Intern, I developed an open-source Google Chat SDK integrated with generative AI capabilities using Vertex AI and Dialogflow CX.
+This project streamlined Google Chat app development and enhanced user interaction.
 At Ericsson, I embraced the role of a Machine Learning Engineer Intern, leading projects that enhanced model efficiency and streamlined MLOps management.
 My efforts contributed to significant advancements in operational efficiency and project delivery.

 🔍 Looking Forward